GW2ToolBelt/api-generator/README.md

 Important Gradle tasks to remember are:
 - `clean`                   - clean build results
-- `build`                   - assemble and test the Java library
+- `build`                   - assemble and test the project
+- `apiDump`                 - dump binary API to text file (when intentionally changing the public API)
 - `publishToMavenLocal`     - build and install all public artifacts to the local maven repository